RoundTable

 Milanote

-Milanote is a note-taking approach to creative writing and brainstorming.
+Milanote is a note-taking approach to creative writing and brainstorming that many of our survey participants are currently using.
 Much like Google Jam board or whiteboard brainstorming sessions.
 Each collaborator can post notes and articles on the canvas to add concepts.
 Milanote focuses on collaborative writing as it boasts features like project sharing and publishing directly from the site.
 Though the site is good for brainstorming and ideation, it is not optimal for massive or non-linear formats of worldbuilding.

 Pros